 The naked-eye sky is full of astronomical treasures, and it gets even better with a little magnification.
 But don't feel you have to go out and buy a high-power telescope right away.
 Often the best first telescope is a pair of binoculars.
 Binoculars can give you the wide-field view that's essential to really learning your way around the night sky.
 Find out more about choosing and using binoculars here.

-Once you're ready for a telescope, we have a few words of advice.
+Once you're ready for a telescope, we have more than a few words of advice!
 You'll want to check out two digestible articles on the topic of choosing your first telescope: "What to Know Before Buying a Telescope" and "How to Choose a Telescope."
 You might also be interested in our video guides to choosing, using, and equipping your telescope.

 Get Involved in Astronomy Communities